Haplogroup NO1: Distribution

+Members of haplogroup NO* include a Telugu of Indian origin sampled in the United Kingdom and a Malay sampled in Singapore.
+Haplogroup NO1 is also observed in the modern inhabitants of Tak province from Thailand (14.23%).

-While there is some evidence of NO* being found in living individuals, these examples are not well-researched.
+While there is some evidence of NO* being found in other living individuals, these examples are not well-researched.
 Further research may instead identify them as belonging to N* (M231), N1, or the provisional subclade N2 (F3373/M2283/Page56/S323).
 These cases include: